Vala: Story of a Bangle: Release

 The title poster of the film was released 25 July 2025.
 The teaser of the film was released on 6 September 2025 and the trailer was released on 13 September 2025.

 Vala: Story of a Bangle was released theatrically on 19 September 2025 through Wayfarer Films (Kerala), AGS Cinemas (Tamil Nadu) and Phars Film (GCC).

 Home Media

-The film’s streaming right were acquired by Saina Play and it will stream from November 13th onwards.
+The film's digital rights were acquired by Saina Play.
+The film started streaming from November 13 onwards.

 Reception

 Critical reception

 Shilpa Nair Anand of The Hindu stated that Vala: Story of a Bangle "fails to capitalise on an interesting idea."
 She praised the cast performances, but criticised that the characters lacked depth.
 She also criticised the slow pacing of the first half.
 She said the second half "lays bare the action, and most of the whys and hows are answered."

 Swathi P. Ajith of Onmanorama stated that Vala: Story of a Bangle is "a gleaming idea dulled by uneven execution."
 The film's tone "often tips to melodrama", which makes the audience distant.
 The cast's performance was praised.
 She criticised the film for its clichés, uneven structure, and "reluctance to dig deeper into the flaws it hints at."

 Anandu Suresh of The Indian Express rated the film 2/5 stars, praising the performance of the cast, "good stunt" choreography, cinematography, and editing, which executed the three physical altercation scenes.
 He criticised poor comedy, the ending as "underwhelming," the inconsistencies and abruptness of Bhanu and Purushothaman's character arc, the themes of caste and communal politics not being explored beyond superficiality and the portrayal of Sarala and Vishalakshi leaning to "sexist stereotypes" as "gold-diggers."

 Vivek Santhosh of Cinema Express gave the film 1.5/5 stars and wrote, "What begins as a quirky mystery around an ancient bangle soon collapses into sluggish pacing, tone-deaf writing and a laboured morality tale few will care about."